Foxes Lair

 PictureFuligo septica

-Imagine that you are lying in bed and an amorphous mass of protoplasm (cell contents) called a plasmodium engulfed and digested you.
+Imagine that you are lying down and an amorphous mass of protoplasm (cell contents) called a plasmodium engulfed and digested you.
 Well if you were a microorganism or organic matter, this is what a slime mould would do.

 A definition is "A simple organism that consists of an acellular mass of creeping jelly-like protoplasm containing nuclei, or a mass of amoeboid cells.
 When it reaches a certain size it forms a large number of spore cases (sporangia)."

 Slime moulds are amazing organisms where individuals can join together and coordinate like they have a brain.
-When the protoplasm is on the move one can see the contents streaming backwards and forwards under a microscope.
+When the protoplasm is on the move one can see the contents streaming backwards and forwards using a microscope.
 They are not fungi but somewhere between them and protozoa.
-They occur in the bush and in lawns; red and white ones and who could forget the yellow ‘dog vomit’ slime mould.
+They occur in the bush and in lawns including the unforgettable ‘Dog Vomit’ slime mould.

-See below that an amalgamated slide show of progression of a white slime mould from clear protoplasm to spore balls
+The slide show follows of the progression of a white slime mould from clear protoplasm to spore balls

 Picture